-- (1) Parking should be at the sides or rear of the buildings wherever feasible, and screened to maintain the residential character of the Town. - (2) Landscaping and setback standards should be utilized to improve visual characteristics and buffer development and redevelopment from adjoining sensitive land uses. - (3) Commercial development must complement the character of the surrounding area, and provide for an improved and positive image pursuant to the Town of Aurora Commercial Design Guidelines. - (4) Franchise architecture is not permitted. - (5) A landscape plan must be provided as part of the site plan application. - (6) Building frontages should be active, with nonreflectivenon-reflective, minimally tinted window openings at ground the first-floor level.
+- (1) Parking should be at the sides or rear of the buildings wherever feasible and screened to maintain the residential character of the Town. - (2) Landscaping and setback standards should be utilized to improve visual characteristics and buffer development and redevelopment from adjoining sensitive land uses. - (3) Commercial development must complement the character of the surrounding area, and provide for an improved and positive image pursuant to the Town of Aurora Commercial Design Guidelines. - (4) Franchise architecture is not permitted. - (5) A landscape plan must be provided as part of the site plan application. - (6) Building frontages should be active, with non-reflective, minimally tinted window openings at the first-floor level. - D. Maximum mean height. - (1) For principal buildings: 35 feet in height. - (2) For accessory buildings/structures: two stories, not to exceed 20 feet. - E. Building size. - (1) Dwelling, single-family: not less than 1,200 square feet.